JesacaLin/opia/README.md

 # Opia: AI-Powered Image Analysis and Generation with Azure AI Vision and OpenAI Integration!

-Welcome to Opia, your gateway to AI-driven image analysis and generation.
-This web application seamlessly integrates the robust capabilities of Azure AI Vision and Azure OpenAI cognitive services.
+Welcome to Opia, a web application that seamlessly integrates the robust capabilities of Azure AI Vision and Azure OpenAI cognitive services.

 ## What is Opia?